mmsbrggr/genetic-sudoku-solver/README.md

 # Genetic sudoku solver

 GSS is an approach of solving sudokus with a genetic algorithm.
-The project is more of educational purpose, as Java doesn't allow the most performant implementation of such an algorithm, but greatly illustrates the architecture of such an algorithm.
+The project is more of educational purpose, as Java doesn't allow the most performant implementation, but greatly illustrates the architecture of such an algorithm.
 Nevertheless GSS solves most sudokus in a decent time.
 Additionally to standard 9x9-sudokus, the program is able to solve bigger sudokus like e.g 16x16 or 25x25.

 ## Download
 You can either clone this repository or download the jar-file by clicking [here](https://github.com/marcelmoosbrugger/genetic-sudoku-solver/raw/master/genetic-sudoku-solver.jar).